MoonLightOri/my-own-modded-DRG-difficulties/Astral/WIP Astral Features (a19).md

 - High enemy diversity in waves.
 - Most caves will have at least one of every Stationary type if possible.
 - Many new enemies have been added in the form of enemies that normally don't spawn in waves and entirely new enemies from CD2, MEV and DEA.
-- Some existing enemies have been modified (E.G: Some enemies having lower freezing temperatures like Breeders, Bombers and Patrol Bot... - Having some favor for Cryo comp.
-Elite enemies have lower burn and freeze temperature,...).
+- Some existing enemies have been modified (E.G: Some enemies having lower freezing temperatures like Breeders, Bombers and Patrol Bot.
+Elite enemies have lower burn and freeze temperature,... - Having some favor for Cryo comp.).
 - Custom waves of certain enemies spawn at set intervals or conditions.
 - Difficulty adjusted across mission types (E.G: PE gets harder, Escort heartstone phase gets easier).
 - During Defense at 1p, reduce Progress Bar Penalty by 30%, the value is doubled to 60% if the player is Scout.
 Also increase Bubble radius by 35%.